5 Best Cards For Military Veterans In 2020

 American Express Platinum Card For Veterans

-When in active duty, you realize that annual fees are waived on all American Express cards, right?
-Well, that protection doesn’t extend once you retire from service.
-You, as a veteran, may have to pay up to $500 in annual fees to enjoy using the card.
+When you are on active duty, annual fees are waived on all American Express cards, providing significant financial relief.
+However, this benefit does not continue after retirement.
+As a veteran, you may be required to pay up to $500 in annual fees to continue enjoying the card’s features and benefits.

 Pentagon Federal Credit Union (PenFed) Power Cash Rewards Visa Signature Card

-Anyone who is active duty or retired qualifies for this card.
-It is, more or less, available for all members of the PenFed.
-First of all, you get $100 on every $1,500 you spend within the first three months of activation.
-You also get 1.5% cash back on every purchase you make using the card, excluding balance transfers and cash advances.
+Anyone who is active duty, reserve, or retired military qualifies for this card, making it widely accessible to almost all members of the PenFed Credit Union.
+As a welcome incentive, you can earn $100 for every $1,500 spent within the first three months of card activation.
+Additionally, the card offers 1.5% cash back on every purchase, excluding balance transfers and cash advances, allowing you to earn rewards on your everyday spending.

 Navy Federal Credit Union Go Rewards Card